schubergphilis/mod_security/README.md

 default
 -------
-This installs base, the OWASP core rule set and your own custom rules currently.
+This installs base, the OWASP core rule set and your own custom rules, adjust mod_security.install_base,mod_security.install_crs and mod_security.install_custom to alter this behavior

 install_base_apache
 -------------------